 For this reason, in the case of a currency pair with a large volume of transactions, it has many market participants, therefore it is possible to find people who want to sell or buy immediately in the market, so the price movement tends to be relatively smooth.

-On the other hand, in the case of a currency pair with a small trading volume, that is, a currency pair with a small number of market participants, it is more difficult to find a person who wants to sell or buy than a currency pair with a large number of market participants, so -price ranges tend to be wider and price movements tend to be rougher.
+On the other hand, in the case of a currency pair with a small trading volume, that is to say, a currency pair with a small number of market participants, it is more difficult to find a person who wants to sell or buy than a currency pair with a large number of market participants, so price ranges tend to be wider and price movements tend to be rougher.

 What is liquidity?